mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Seven years ago, I built my [first home server](/building-a-vm-homelab-2017/).
 It greatly improved my software development workflows, so over the years, I've gotten more into the home server scene.
 I built [a custom storage server](/budget-nas/), [another development server](/building-a-vm-homelab/), and a dedicated firewall.

 Over time, my wife grew concerned that my office was filling with unsightly wires.
 I thought, "What?
 This is a normal amount of wires."
-But then I started looking at them and realized it was kind of a lot of wires...
+But then I realized it was kind of a lot of wires...

 {{<gallery caption="My office, upon closer inspection, kind of had a lot of wires">}}
 {{<img src="office-wires-1.webp" max-width="300px" alt="Photo of lots of wires in my office">}}